A lot or a little?

 This special Shaun the Sheep story offers the same fun, inspired adventures that the series is known for.
 As usual, the lack of spoken dialogue and physical comedy help underscore the slapstick humor.

 It's fun and colorful; the farm is rendered in bold, beautiful shades of green, and the fair's dessert contest is a sight to behold, as is the sheep crew's creative solution to taming the llamas.
 The out-of-control llama bullies can get pretty mean as they rampage across the farm, and there are a few anxiety-provoking moments that may be a bit much for younger children.
-But overall, fans of the original series will certainly find it a fun treat for the whole family.
+But overall, fans of the original series will certainly find Shaun the Sheep: The Farmer's Llamas a fun treat for the whole family.

 Talk to your kids about ...

-Families can talk about the characters featured here.
+Families can talk about the characters featured in Shaun the Sheep: The Farmer's Llamas.
 Why were the llamas so misbehaved?
 When did they go from being mischievous to being mean?
 Do you think that Shaun and his friends handled them well?
 Do you think Shaun learned from his mistakes?

 What's different about the llamas, both in looks and behavior?
 Do you think their portrayal is stereotypical?
 Why, or why not?